microsoft/tilecode/doc/patterns.md

 ![dog and cat on map](pics/dogMovingCats.gif)

-Notice that you can push a cat anywhere, including onto another cat or onto a wall.
+Notice that the dog can push a cat anywhere, including onto another cat or onto a wall.
 We create a rule to stop the cat from moving if it is going to smash into the wall:

 ![cat smash rule](pics/catSmashRule.JPG)